 Here is a quick video to show how I did the surprise-inside!

-Bake in preheated 350°F oven 40 to 45 minutes or until toothpick inserted into white cake comes out clean.
+Bake in preheated 350°F oven 40 to 45 minutes or until a toothpick inserted into the white cake comes out clean.
 Cool in pan 10 minutes.
 Remove from pan; cool completely on wire rack.

 For the buttercream, beat butter and vanilla in large bowl until light and fluffy.
 Gradually add confectioners’ sugar, beating well after each addition and scraping sides and bottom of bowl frequently.
 Add milk; beat until light and fluffy.
 Stir in red food color.
 Frost top and sides of cake with Buttercream.